haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/trouble/pro-env-management.md

 * [Prepare variables](#prep-variables)

 ### Verify Git code matches across environments {#matchcode}
-We strongly recommend working in your local development environment then deploying to Integration, Staging, and finally Production.
+We strongly recommend working in your 本地开发环境 then deploying to Integration, Staging, and finally Production.
 All Git code should match 100% across each of these environments.
 If you have additional code (for example new extensions) on Production without following this workflow, any deployments from Integration or Staging will overwrite your Production code.

 Before entering a ticket, make sure your Git code matches and is synced.